4 questions to understand the scandal that threatens British Prime Minister Boris Johnson

 The committee has a no-confidence vote tool that works as follows: if a Conservative MP disagrees with the party’s leadership, he can send a letter to the leader of the 1922 Committee.

-If letters arrive from 15% of Conservative MPs in the House of Commons expressing disagreement with the party leadership, it would be possible to summon a vote of confidence in the current leader, which could end with his resignation.
+If letters arrive from 15% of Conservative MPs in the House of Commons expressing disagreement with the party leadership, it would be possible to summon a vote of confidence in the current leader, which could end with his resignation from office.

 So far, the prime minister has struggled to stay in office – and the next few days tend to be decisive.